opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 1. Choose a name for the codelist.
 1. Select a coding system.
+1. Press the `+` next to "Upload CSV" in the "Upload a CSV" section to show the CSV upload options.
 1. Choose a file to upload from your hard drive.
+1. Specify whether or not your CSV has a header row or not.

+        create-new-codelist-page-csv.png

 To create an OPCS-4 codelist, please see the [notes elsewhere on this documentation page](#adding-an-opcs-4-codelist).